tadesouaiaia/prsWorkshop-website/docs/tut_plink.md

 ### SNP Missingness

-1. Use the D1D binary files to generate files containing missingness information (--missing).
-Use the output file name 'D1D_miss'

-2. Look inside the file containing SNP missingness information: D1D_miss.lmiss.
+Look inside the file containing SNP missingness information: D1D_miss.lmiss.

 - What is the meaning of the value under F_MISS?
 - What does the command --test-missing do and why might it be useful?